 For all the packed programme the star of the show, in a sense, was the venue itself.
 The new Harpa Hall stands right on Reykjavík’s Old Harbour and you can look out to hills over the bay.
 The glinting glass made for an especially atmospheric backdrop: come late afternoon, a photographer’s dream.

-The final act was the announcement of the location of next year’s Conference (Ljubljana, Slovenia).
+The final act of the Polyglot Conference in Reykjavik was the announcement of the location of next year’s Conference: Ljubljana, Slovenia.
 The dates are 6-7th October.

 For now, as a memento from Iceland and a taste of things to come, here’s that vlog: